Drought Assistance Concessional Loans

 - providing new debt for drought recovery activities

-- providing new debt for drought preparedness activities
+- providing new debt for drought preparedness activities (when seasonal conditions allow)

 - any combination of all the above.